Xi'an: Imperial era

 Construction of the Giant Wild Goose Pagoda began in 652.
 This pagoda was 64 m in height, and was built to store the translations of Buddhist sutras obtained from India by Xuanzang.
 In 707, construction of the Small Wild Goose Pagoda began.
 This pagoda measured 45 m tall at the time of completion, and was built to store the translations of Buddhist sutras by Yijing.
 The massive 1556 Shaanxi earthquake eventually damaged the tower and reduced its height to 43.4 m.

 The Nestorian Stele is a Tang Chinese stele erected in 781 that documents 150 years of early Christianity in China.
 It is a 279 cm tall limestone block with text in both Chinese and Syriac describing the existence of Christian communities in several cities in northern China.
 It reveals that the initial Nestorian Christian church had met recognition by the Tang Emperor Taizong, due to efforts of the Christian missionary Alopen in 635.

-Chang'an was devastated at the end of the Tang dynasty in 904.
-Residents were forced to move to the new capital city in Luoyang.
-Only a small area in the city continued to be occupied thereafter.
-During the Ming dynasty, a new wall was constructed in 1370 and remains intact to this day.
+Chang'an was devastated at the end of the Tang dynasty.
+In the first years of the 10th century, residents were forced to move to the new capital city in Luoyang.
+Only a small area of the former city continued to be occupied thereafter.

+Under the Song dynasty, Xi'an was an important cultural center of scholarship and innovation on matters such as science, as well as historiography, religion, and philosophy in China.
+The Northern Song era saw its people, political culture, and strategic location be directly utilized by the Song dynasty proper and its continued relevance to Muslim travelers into China and Chinese Muslim residents.

+During the Ming dynasty, a new wall was constructed in 1370 which remains intact to this day.
 The wall measures 11.9 km in circumference, 12 m in height, and 15 to 18 m in thickness at the base; a moat was also built outside the walls.
 The new wall and moat would protect a much smaller city of 12 km2.